dockersamples/global-2018-hol/mta-dotnet/README.md

 The app you'll be using is the same one from the video series [Modernizing .NET Apps for Developers](https://blog.docker.com/2018/02/video-series-modernizing-net-apps-developers/).
 This lab will get you experienced in using Docker to modernize traditional .NET applications, and then you can watch the video series for more in-depth walkthroughs.

-> If you aren't familar with the basic concepts of Docker, you can start with the [Docker Windows 101](./windows.md) lab before running this lab.
+> If you aren't familiar with the basic concepts of Docker, you can start with the [Docker Windows 101](./windows.md) lab before running this lab.

 ## Table of Contents